CREATE A NEW ORGANIZATION

-At Texas A&M, we have over 1000 active organizations.
+At Texas A&M, we have over 1100 active organizations.
 However, we always have room for more if you aren’t able to find an existing organization that fits your needs and interests.
-All new organizations must complete an application process before being approved to operate on campus, so before you get started, please remember the following:
+All new organizations must complete an application process before being officially recognized to operate on campus, so before you get started, please remember the following:

 There are three different types of student organizations, determined by an organization’s relationship to the university: